 Cook for 2-3 minutes or until masala starts releasing the oil. (photo 11)

-Then, add 1/3 water and salt and bring it to a boil.
+Then, add 1/3 water, salt and then bring it to a boil.
 Do not add too much water at a time. (photo 12)

 Once the gravy start boiling, add cream and mix.
 Cook for a minute. (photo 13)